desertmen/2D-Map-Generator/README.md

 empty gameobject with MapCreator script attached to it

-  - MapCreator creates the map using room, corridor and gate prefabs Rooms = array of room prefabs
+  - MapCreator creates the map using room, corridor and gate prefabs

+  Rooms = array of room prefabs

-  Corridors = array of pairs of straich and turn corridor prefabs MaxRooms = maximal count of rooms generated
+  Corridors = array of pairs of straich and turn corridor prefabs

+  MaxRooms = maximal count of rooms generated

-  MinRooms = minimal count of rooms generated MinRoomDist = minimal distance between each room RoomIterations = how many times will the script try to fit room into map HallwayDistFromCorners = minimal distance between corridor attached to the room wall and corners of the rooms
+  MinRooms = minimal count of rooms generated

+  MinRoomDist = minimal distance between each room

+  RoomIterations = how many times will the script try to fit room into map

+  HallwayDistFromCorners = minimal distance between corridor attached to the room wall and corners of the rooms

-  Scale = scale applied evenly to all part of the map ShowGrid = shows grid where red rectangles represent occupied spaces and white represents empty spaces
+  Scale = scale applied evenly to all part of the map

+  ShowGrid = shows grid where red rectangles represent occupied spaces and white represents empty spaces

-  ShowMapBoundaries = shows the boundaries of map according to Scale PlayerTransform = transform of player GameObject MapSize = size of the map (for scale of 1), if input equals (0, 0) size will be automaticaly calculated, this generaly results in larger map area
+  ShowMapBoundaries = shows the boundaries of map according to Scale

+  PlayerTransform = transform of player GameObject

+  MapSize = size of the map (for scale of 1), if input equals (0, 0) size will be automaticaly calculated, this generaly results in larger map area

-  Create New Map = button for creating new map (new map is also created on Start) TestSize = how many times will test itterate
+  Create New Map = button for creating new map (new map is also created on Start)

+  TestSize = how many times will test itterate

-  Test Room Generator Settings = will try to generate map many times (specified by TestSize), prints in console how many % of attempts succeded in generating desired number of rooms Test Map Generator Button = wil generate map many times (specified by TestSize), doesnt output anything int console
+  Test Room Generator Settings = will try to generate map many times (specified by TestSize), prints in console how many % of attempts succeded in generating number of rooms

+  Test Map Generator Button = wil generate map many times (specified by TestSize), doesnt output anything int console

 ROOM PREFABS